iamgini/azure-cookbook/az-300-azure-architecture-technologies-certification-exam.md

 * Global VNet peering - connecting VNets across Azure regions

 ### 10.52 VNET to VNET Communication
-* Create a new Virtual Network Gateway
+* Create a new Virtual Network Gateway and

 ## Appendix